 The most devastating aspect of these developments, however, may have been the toll taken on the profession’s collective self-image.
-Many travel professionals carry with them secret doubt of their own value to the buying process.
+Many travel professionals carry with them secret doubts about their own value in the buying process.
 In the face of online discounters and technology resources of the likes of Travelocity, many travel advisors have difficulty understanding and articulating their competitive advantage.
-Haunted by the ghost of a lower price “out there, somewhere”, we often approach presentations in fear and trembling.
+Haunted by the ghost of a lower price “out there, somewhere,” we often approach presentations in fear and trembling.
 The lack of confidence shows.

 The second aspect of self-image is more personal – how do you view your own capabilities?
 Do you perceive yourself as good at the profession of travel consulting?
 Are you experienced enough?
 Do you have sufficient background, product knowledge, and expertise?
 Are you up to the challenge of handling something as important as your client’s travel dollars?